software-assignments-spring2021/fall-2019-groceries/CONTRIBUTING.md

     * Ask teammates for help when you feel it is needed.
     * Help teammates when necessary.
     * Check Slack on a regular basis.
+    * Standups on Mondays and Wednesdays at 1:47pm

 ## Values